 If you are interested in exploring a career in policy and want to robustly test out your fit, explore key topics and meet relevant stakeholders, this programme could be a good fit for you.

 What will I be able to put on my CV at the end of this programme?

-That you completed Training For Good’s European Technology Policy Fellowship.
+That you completed Training For Good’s EU Technology Policy Fellowship.

 What if I don’t pass the interview round at the placement organisation?
 What then?

-In that case we can assist you with application support for other institutions.
+In that case you can still be admitted to the application support track (Track 2) for other institutions.